nnaumenko/metaf/docs/sphinx/api_reference.rst

 		This error occurs when the validity time is not specified for the TAF report.

 	.. cpp:enumerator:: UNEXPECTED_REPORT_END

-		The report should not end at this position, more groups are expected according to the report format (see :doc:`basics`) but actually are missing.
+		The report should not end at this position, more groups are expected according to the report format but actually are missing.
 This error occurs if either stray report end designator (``=``) is placed in the middle of the report or if only part of the report is included in the source string.

 	.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_NIL

 		This error occurs if any group is encountered after NIL. (see :cpp:enumerator:`metaf::KeywordGroup::NIL`).

-		.. note: NIL means missing report, thus including groups in report body are not allowed.
+		.. note: NIL means missing report and must not be included in non-empty report.

 	.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_CNL

 		This error occurs if any group is encountered after CNL. (see :cpp:enumerator:`metaf::KeywordGroup::CNL`).

-		.. note: CNL means canceled report, thus including groups in report body are not allowed.
+		.. note: CNL means canceled report and must not be included in non-empty report.

 	.. cpp:enumerator:: UNEXPECTED_NIL_OR_CNL_IN_REPORT_BODY